Board of Trustees Wrap-Up: A New Wrinkle to Public Comment

 The trustees have historically had an ad-hoc group called the compensation council, consisting of the chair, vice chair, immediate past chair, and chair of the finance and business committee.
 This group essentially approves compensation that is decided upon during the negotiation process, and it brings the president’s compensation before the board for approval.
 A review by Susan Basso, vice president for human resources, indicated the need for a more formal and structured process, so the governance committee has proposed the formation of a standing committee on compensation.

 This requires a change in the bylaws, which in turn requires a 30-day notice before a board vote.
 There will be a vote at the November board meeting.

 Lori Shontz, senior editor

-Entry filed under: Board of Trustees, Controversy.
+Entry filed under: Board of Trustees.
 Tags: Barbara Doran, budget, compensation committee, Jalon Alexander, Joel Myers, Keith Masser, Paul Silvis, Robert Jubelirer, Ryan McCombie, state appropriation, Ted Brown.